 For example, Domino’s Pizza was sued after a blind customer was unable to use their mobile app with a screen-reading device.
 This lawsuit was presented before the Supreme Court, which ruled that the pizza chain was not compliant with the Americans with Disabilities Acts and was required to pay restitution.

 Similar lawsuits have been filed against numerous other companies, including Winn-Dixie, H&R Block, and Netflix.
 The number of lawsuits regarding website accessibility has been steadily rising over the past few years.

-Therefore, the best way to protect your business from getting into legal trouble or scrambling to make changes if more legislation is passed is to make your website accessible now rather than later.
+So, the best way to protect your business from getting into legal trouble or scrambling to make changes if more legislation is passed is to make your website accessible now rather than later.

 Website Accessibility Can Improve SEO: Truth!